-But, alas, ultimately one has to get back to work.
-My day job is I am a professor at UW.
-I am in the engineering school.
-What this means is I spend about a third of my time educating undergraduate students on circuits and bits, a third working with graduate students imparting a sense of taste for research and zest for life -- the latter is more important--, and a third raising money and handling minutia.
-Somewhere in there I'm supposed to actually think for a living, but usually I have to rely on my graduate students to do that for me.
+My day job is I am a professor at UW in the engineering school.
+I spend about a third of my time spinning tales to undergraduates about circuits and bits, a third working with graduate students imparting a zest for life, and a third handling.. err, BS.
+Somewhere in there I'm supposed to actually think for a living, but fortunately my graduate student's can do most of that for me :)

 * I have two amazing children, and I'm lovingly co-parenting them (50/50) with their terrific mom who is still my best friend despite our separation.